smockle-archive/action-autolabel/README.md

 ### Testing

 `smockle/action-autolabel` includes unit and integration tests.
 After cloning the `smockle/action-autolabel` repo locally, run `npm install` in the project folder to install dependencies.
-Run `npm test:unit` to execute unit tests, or run `npm test:integration` to execute integration tests.
+Run `npm run test:unit` to execute unit tests, or run `npm run test:integration` to execute integration tests.
 A GitHub token with `repo` and `org:write` scopes is required to be present in the environment as `GH_TOKEN` to run integration tests.

 ### Publishing